Essential WordPress Plugins for a Political Website

 A successful candidate separates himself from the crowd by adding things like:

 Media is becoming increasingly popular on the web, and this holds doubly true for political candidates.
-President Obama and the White House website use a combination of private videos and YouTube, and other candidates have followed suit.
+When he was president, Obama and the White House website used a combination of private videos and YouTube, and other candidates have followed suit.
+As an example, President Trump and Twitter.
+It’s where he’s most vocal than any other platform.

 To rally the troops it helps to publish upcoming campaign events on your website.
 It lets the public know where you will be and gives them a chance to meet the candidate in person – the best way to generate support and to get vote commitments.